 A. In the past seven years, since 2009, we have been able to reach out and help over 350 children.
 Many of whom we have supported even in previous years.

-KESST has also been assisting schools by facilitating the presentation of laptops, their infrastructure and library books.
+KESST has also been assisting schools by facilitating the presentation of laptops, their infrastructure, and library books.

-Q. I read on your website that KESST provides training for the entrance examinations to Sainik School, the NDA and the Naval Academy.
+Q. I read on your website that KESST provides training for the entrance examinations to Sainik School, the NDA, and the Naval Academy.
 How did that aspect of your activity start?

 A. Kodagu has an enviable reputation for creating top-notch military personnel and we are trying to increase the awareness of opportunities available in the Defence Services.
-We are looking at optimising Defence-related educational and career options for the youth of the District.
+We are looking at optimizing Defence-related educational and career options for the youth of the District.